 Discussion

-The current paper presents functionalities of the pacheck R package that focuses on validating probabilistic HE model inputs and outputs and allows to investigate the relation between these model inputs and outputs using metamodelling.
-Additionally, sample R codes are provided to illustrate how to use pacheck on available probabilistic inputs and outputs from published HE models.
+The current paper presents functionalities of the pacheck R package and illustrates the practical use of these functionalities, with detailed R code, in two case studies..
 By no means we aimed to provide a complete list of validation tests.
 To our opinion, pacheck is a package that requires regular updates and addition of validation tests over time to ensure it remains relevant for HE model developers and reviewers.
 From a technical point of view, pacheck is most likely not coded in the most efficient way.
 This is a choice we made to ensure transparency of the implemented validation tests and to encourage external contributors to review the code base and to contribute to the further development of the package.
 The source code of pacheck is openly available on GitHub: https://github.com/Xa4P/pacheck.
 External contributors can raise “Issues” concerning the package and propose new validation tests via “Issues” and “Pull requests”.
 Finally, pacheck focuses on the technical verification of HE model which is only a single aspect of validity.
 Hence, passing the validation tests included in pacheck supports - but does not guarantee - the validity of HE models.
 HE model developers and reviewers are therefore encouraged to also use additional validation tools such as AdviSHE and the CADTH’s validation tool to report and review other aspects of model validation[REFs].

 Conclusion